DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 63 - 05.08.2025.md

 **Start Here**
 - Nobu gives us an inspiring speech (Motivation Speech).
 Nobu and Rin cast Aid on the whole party.
 - Meda, Corelus, Diana
+- Attacked by Flameskull
+- Giant statue of the Founder (Xhantharykk Quelzorladar)
+-